 Thales delivers IoT SAFE as a service (SaaS).

 Needless to say that it is "plug & play" without any integration effort required.

 For TELUS and CIRA, the success of the project offers a gateway to new markets and revenue streams.
 By demonstrating the security and scalability of the concept, TELUS and CIRA have opened the door to numerous other IoT use cases that can be connected and managed effortlessly.

 MNOs are uniquely positioned to drive the IoT.
 Around the world, they manage billions of deployed SIMs and eSIMs.
-MNOs therefore have unrivalled experience and capabilities to meet the challenges of a vast IoT ecosystem in which these secure elements represent the Root of Trust.
+MNOs have unrivalled experience and capabilities to meet the challenges of a vast IoT ecosystem in which these secure elements represent the Root of Trust.

-With the complete reassurance of IoT SAFE compliance, Telus can meet industry’s need for fully scalable IoT platforms that harness all the operational and end user benefits of remote lifecycle device management.
+With the complete reassurance of IoT SAFE compliance, TELUS can meet the industry’s need for fully scalable IoT platforms that harness all the operational and end-user benefits of remote lifecycle device management.